n2b8/bird-species-classification/README.md

 - **Final Model**: EfficientNet-B7 with transfer learning (ImageNet pretrained).
 - **Export Format**: ONNX, optimized for Raspberry Pi inference with ONNX Runtime.
 - **Training Pipeline**:
-  - ~~Weighted sampling for class balance~~
+    - Used class weights (not weighted sampling) to mitigate imbalance
     - Early stopping based on validation accuracy
     - Mixed precision for faster training

 ### 3. Evaluation & Interpretability

-- **Validation Accuracy**: 91.82%
+- **Validation Accuracy**: 92.5%
-- **Macro F1 Score**: 0.913
+- **Macro F1 Score**: 0.920

 **Grad-CAM**

 ![Grad-CAM](images/grad-cam.png)

-- Correct predictions: Model focused on full-body features like wings, tail, and chest.
+- Correct classifications: The model consistently focused on the full bird—wings, body, tail—capturing key identification features.
-- Misclassifications: Attention was often limited to the head or misdirected to the background.
+- Misclassifications: Model attention was limited to heads or backgrounds, often missing distinguishing traits.

 **LIME**

 ![LIME](images/lime.png)

-- Correct predictions: Highlighted regions aligned well with key bird anatomy.
+- Correct classifications: Saliency maps emphasized meaningful parts of the bird’s anatomy.
-- Misclassifications: Emphasis was placed on irrelevant parts of the image — branches, shadows, or cluttered backgrounds.
+- Misclassifications: LIME highlighted non-informative areas like branches, shadows, or clutter.

+These interpretability tools helped confirm that model success depends heavily on visibility of the full bird and minimal background distractions.

 ## Deployment

-The final model was deployed as part of a complete AI-powered birdwatching system on a Raspberry Pi 5 with a Hailo-8 AI accelerator.
-The system runs continuously and processes an RTSP camera feed in real time.
+This system runs fully autonomously and has greatly improved the consistency of my FeederWatch observations.
+It captures timestamped visits, classifies species with high confidence, and eliminates the need for manual logging in most cases.

 The full deployment code is a work in progress and is available here:
 **[github.com/n2b8/birdwatcher](https://github.com/n2b8/birdwatcher)**